 Why you’ll love this recipe

 - Versatile and adaptable.
-Jam pairs well with a wide range of foods, including cheeses, bread, pastries, and even savory dishes like roasted meats or grilled vegetables, making it a super versatile condiment.
+Jam pairs well with a wide range of foods, including cheeses, bread, pastries, and even savory dishes like roasted meats or grilled vegetables.
+It’s just as perfect with peanut butter as it is on a charcuterie board.

 Ingredients needed

 - Fresh figs. The star ingredient and base of the jam, providing the natural sweetness and flavor.
+Remove all stems.

 - Lemon juice.
 Adds acidity and brightness to the jam, enhancing the overall flavor and helping with the gel formation.